daleclack/Xe-Release-Rust/README.md

 # Xe-Release-Rust
-The Rust Edition of Xe Release
+This is the Rust port of the [Xe-Release](https://github.com/daleclack/Xe-Release) Currently only console interface is provided.